vinay-goenka/Innovo_Delay_Risk_Management_Dashboard/README.md

 An operational analytics dashboard that predicts delay risk for construction projects, explains the drivers behind each prediction, and simulates how risk would change under different management interventions.

-Built during my internship at **Innovo Group, Dubai** as a prototype for proactive project oversight.
+Built during my internship at Innovo Group, Dubai as a prototype for the project management team.

 ---